chapel-lang/chapel/util/devel/test/vagrant/README-distro-timelines.txt

     (CentOS only available in Stream releases after that)

 CentOS Stream
+       -- dnf doesn't old show versions by default but they can be found, e.g.
+       -- dnf list --showduplicates llvm && dnf install llvm-devel-14.0.6
-  8 stream - EOL May 2024
+  8 - EOL May 2024
-  9 released December 2021
+  9 - EOL expected 2027

 Debian -- see https://wiki.debian.org/DebianReleases